autorope/donkeycar/README.md

 ![travis](https://travis-ci.org/wroscoe/donkey.svg?branch=dev)

-# Donkey: a python self driving library
+# donkeycar: a python self driving library

-Donkey is minimalist and modular self driving library written in Python.
-It is developed for hobbiests with a focus on allowing fast experimentation and easy community contributions.
+Donkeycar is minimalist and modular self driving library written in Python.
+It is developed for hobbiests and students with a focus on allowing fast experimentation and easy community contributions.

 #### Quick Links